Terminal-2 icon

 2. Discuss with your TFS provider which card numbers (PAN) on your test card you are allowed to use for tax refund testing.
 (The PAN includes the BIN.)

-3. During the card acquisition step, use one of the allowed test card PANs and the associated currency.
+3. (Optional) During the card acquisition step, use one of the allowed test card PANs and the associated currency.

 The POS app should now show that the card is eligible for a tax refund.
 This depends on how the eligibility check is set up with your TFS provider and POS system.